-Your risk of sleep apnea becomes very high if you are overweight and has a Body Mass Index or BMI of 25 or higher.
+Your risk of sleep apnea becomes very high if you are overweight and have a Body Mass Index or BMI of 25 or higher.

-- When you have family history of snoring or OSA
+- When you have a family history of snoring or OSA

 - When you have a smaller lower jaw